-The design of the development should incorporate land required to safeguard a route for a re-aligned B4009 in accordance with the emerging SODC Local Plan 2033.
+The design of the development should incorporate land required to safeguard a route for an edge road in accordance with the emerging SODC Local Plan 2033.

 It is also expected that proposals will be made to demonstrate how sustainable drainage systems will be provided.